runexec/chp/README.md

 # Auto-loading Middleware

 Middleware is automatically loaded from '''resources/middleware/*.clj''' when the server starts.
+The middleware is evaluated in the chp.core namespace with the load-middleware fn.

 ```bash
 $ cat resources/middleware/example.clj